 LLC Organizer: Everything You Need to Know

-Until this point, however, the organizer is responsible for ensuring that all articles of incorporation are compliant with state requirements.
+Until this point, however, the organizer is responsible for ensuring that the business's Articles of Incorporation are compliant with state requirements.
 The organizer also makes sure the filing fees are paid when the application is submitted.
-The organizer affirms that everything in the articles of incorporation is correct, under oath.
+The organizer affirms under oath that everything in the Articles of Incorporation is correct.

-By signing Articles of Organization, the applying LLC agrees to conduct business activities that conform to the rules set by the state.
-Individual organizers must print their name, sign, and provide an address.
-If a business acts as the organizer, the name of the business must be given, as well as the name of the individual who is signing on the business' behalf.
+By signing the Articles of Incorporation, the applying LLC agrees to conduct business activities that conform to the rules set by the state.
+Individual organizers must print their name, sign, and provide a mailing address where they can be contacted.
+If a business acts as the LLC's organizer, the name of the organizing business and the individual who is signing on the business's behalf must be given.

-Organizers and Registered Agents are not one and the same.
+Organizers and registered agents are not one and the same.
 Organizers usually perform duties limited to the initial creation and filing of the LLC documents.
-They cannot share in the profits or responsibilities of the LLC unless they are members of it too.
+They cannot share in the profits or responsibilities of the LLC unless they are members.

 LLC is an acronym that stands for limited liability company.
-An LLC is a business entity that is legally recognized and combines aspects of a corporation and a partnership.
-The owners of an LLC are known as members by the IRS.
-Ownership of an LLC does not have the same restrictions as other business structures, so LLC members can include individuals, corporations, entities outside the United States as well as other LLCs.
-In an LLC, owners manage the company but have protection against liability for debts and obligations.
+An LLC is a business entity that combines aspects of a corporation and a partnership.
+The owners of an LLC are referred to as members.
+Ownership of an LLC does not have the same restrictions as other business structures, so LLC members can include:

 LLC Organizer Eligibility

-Organizers have no legal requirements to do anything other than the create the formation documents.
+Organizers have no legal requirements to do anything other than to create and submit the business's formation documents.
+They must ensure that all required attachments and fees are included with this filing.
 They can be assigned other tasks as allowed by state law.
 Some states allow organizers to act as an LLC's registered agent and receive legal paperwork for the company.
-They're also allowed to reserve a business name before the formation documents are submitted.
-Organizers can assist in drafting the formal operating agreement that dictates how an LLC is run.
+They are also allowed to reserve a business name before the formation documents are submitted and assist in drafting the formal operating agreement that dictates how an LLC is run.

-The operating agreement includes things like how members vote, what their duties are, and how profits are divided up.
+An LLC's operating agreement stipulates how members vote, what their duties are, and how profits are divided up.
 Such agreements are not required by each and every state.
 However, drafting an agreement is a practical option to help clearly lay out how an LLC operates.

 LLC Organizer Liabilities

-No liability, on-going duties, or other significance is attached to being the Organizer of an LLC.
+No liability, ongoing duties, or other significance is attached to being the organizer of an LLC.
 Generally speaking, once an LLC is set up and filed, the organizer has no other responsibilities or duties related to the LLC.
-As of 2010, however, organizers' liabilities may expand after a legal decision in one state.

-The decision made in the 2010 case may require future organizers to disclose if they would benefit from profits generated by the LLC or not.
+However, organizers' liabilities may be expanding.
+A legal decision handed down in 2010 may require future organizers to disclose if they would benefit from profits generated by the LLC or not.